Anurag Garg

 Anurag Garg (born 13 July 1967) is an Indian Police Service officer.
 He is serving as Director General of the Narcotics Control Bureau (NCB) from September 2024 onwards.
 He was earlier working as Additional Director General at the Border Security Force (BSF) headquarters in New Delhi.

 Life and career

-Garg is from Uttar Pradesh.
-He is an IPS officer of the 1993 Batch of the Himachal Pradesh cadre.
-He studied Electrical Engineering at the Indian Institute of Technology (IIT) Delhi in 1988.
-He holds a PG Diploma in Public Policy and is also an alumnus of the National Defense College, Delhi.
-He worked as an ASP in Shimla and ADC for the governor.
+Garg worked as an ASP in Shimla and ADC for the governor.
 He was also included in the important Kosovo mission of the United Nations.